Marietta, Georgia Police Department Switches to tip411

 tip411 Logo

-Residents of Marietta will be able to find information, receive alerts, and send anonymous tips directly to Marietta PD.RALEIGH, NC, UNITED STATES, January 8, 2025 /EINPresswire.com/ -- Marietta Police Department, GA (135 sworn officers) have switched from their old push-alert notification system, Nixle, to tip411.
+Residents of Marietta will be able to find information, receive alerts, and send anonymous tips directly to Marietta PD.MONTGOMERY, AL, UNITED STATES, January 8, 2025 /EINPresswire.com/ -- Marietta Police Department, GA (135 sworn officers) have switched from their old push-alert notification system, Nixle, to tip411.

 tip411 is an anonymous tip tool that has been proven to increase community engagement and close cases.